Islam in France: Second generation immigrants

 The first generation of Muslim immigrants, who are today mostly retired from the workforce, kept strong ties with their countries, where their families lived.
 In 1976, the government passed a law allowing families of these immigrants to settle in France.
 Thus, the spouses, children, and other family members of these immigrants also came to France.
-Most immigrants, realizing that they could not or did not want to return to their homeland, asked for French nationality before quietly retiring.
-However, many live alone in housing projects, having now lost their ties with their families and friends back from their home countries.
+Some of these immigrants, realizing that they could not or did not want to return to their homeland, asked for French nationality before quietly retiring.
+However, many live alone, having now lost their ties with their families and friends back from their home countries.

-Olivier Roy indicates that for first-generation immigrants, the fact that they are Muslims is only one element among others.
-Their identification with their country of origin is much stronger: they see themselves first through their descent (Algerians, Moroccans, Tunisians, etc.).
+Olivier Roy indicates that for first-generation Muslim immigrants from the Mediterranean Maghreb, the fact that they are Muslims is one element among others.
+Their identification with their country of origin is far stronger than their religious identities: they see themselves first through their descent (Algerians, Moroccans, Tunisians).

-The false claim that a third of newborns in France have Muslim parents, is brought up in sensationalist American immigration discourse.
+The false claim that one-third of newborns in France have Muslim parents, is brought up in sensationalist U.S. American immigration discourse.

 Maghrebis

 According to Michèle Tribalat, a researcher at INED, people of Maghrebi origin in France represent 82% of the Muslim population (43.2% from Algeria, 27.5% from Morocco, and 11.4% from Tunisia).
-Others are from sub-Saharan Africa (9.3%) and Turkey (8.6%).
-She estimated that there were 3.5 million people of Maghrebi origin (with at least one grandparent from Algeria, Morocco, or Tunisia) living in France in 2005 corresponding to 5.8% of the total French metropolitan population (60.7 million in 2005).
+Other Muslims are from sub-Saharan Africa (9.3%) and Turkey (8.6%).
+She estimated that there were 3.5 million people of Maghrebi origin (with at least one grandparent from Algeria, Morocco, or Tunisia) living in France in 2005 – corresponding to 5.8% of the total French metropolitan population (60.7 million in 2005).
 Maghrebis have settled mainly in the industrial regions in France, especially in the Paris region.
-Many famous French people like Edith Piaf, Isabelle Adjani, Arnaud Montebourg, Alain Bashung, Dany Boon, and many others have varying degrees of Maghrebi ancestry.
+Countless famous French people like Edith Piaf, Isabelle Adjani, Arnaud Montebourg, Alain Bashung, Dany Boon, and many others have varying degrees of Maghrebi ancestry.

 Below is a table of the population of Maghrebi origin in France, numbers are in thousands: